-The VA benefits lawyers at Bross & Frankel put their knowledge as disability attorneys to work in securing the highest possible compensation ratings and best possible outcomes for our veteran clients in New Jersey, Pennsylvania, and Delaware.
+The VA disability lawyers at Bross & Frankel put their knowledge as benefits attorneys to work in securing the highest possible compensation ratings and best possible outcomes for our veteran clients in New Jersey, Pennsylvania, and Delaware.
 We help military veterans obtain the following benefits from the Department of Veterans Affairs (VA):

 - Compensation for service-connected injuries